edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 ---
 title: Managing subscriptions in Angular
-date: '2019-12-14T00:00:00.000Z'
+date: '2019-12-18T00:00:00.000Z'
 ---

-Observables are everywhere in Angular and a lot of stuff operates using them.
+Observables are everywhere in Angular, a lot of stuff operates using them.
 In fact **they are used to know when and what to do**.

-Before jumping let's have a look to the Subscription.
-A Subscription represents the connection between an Observable and an Observer.
-It's an object that **holds the Observable execution**.
+Let's have a look to the Subscription.

+A Subscription represents the connection between an Observable and an Observer. **It's an object that holds the Observable execution**.

 ![Subscription schema](./subscription.png)

-By default Observables are lazy, which means they don't produce any value before the system `.subscribe()` to them.
-Once the system subscribes, the Observable can start pushing values to the connected Observer.
+By default Observables are lazy, which means **they don't produce any value before the system subscribe to them**.
+Once the system subscribes, the Observable start emitting values over time to the connected Observer.

-As we usually do with event listeners or `setInterval()` function, the Observable execution needs to be stopped to avoid memory leaks.
-The Subscription has one important method `.unsubscribe()` that disposes the resource.
+As we usually do with standard functions like `removeEventListener()` or `clearInterval()` we also need to cleanup the Observable execution to avoid memory leaks.

 ![Demo unsubscribe](./demo.png)

+The Subscription has one important method `.unsubscribe()` that stop the Observable execution and dispose the resource.

-People usually think that memory leaks are hidden and imperceptible.
-By the way it's wrong.
-In real world applications this cause weird behaviors, before it entirely crashes.
+We usually think that memory leaks are hidden or imperceptible.
+Obviously it's wrong.
+At the end it heavily degrades user's experience, causing weird behaviors, or crashing the whole application.

 ![Beer leak](./beer.gif)

-At the end it affects and degrades the whole user's experience , that's why managing Subscription is quite critical.
+Managing subscriptions is mandatory when dealing with Angular.

 ## Concretely in Angular

 In Angular Subscriptions live close to the component lifecycle.
-In the following example the `BookService` exposes a long-lived Observable `availableBooks$` that emits available books in real time.
+In the following example the `BookService` exposes a long-lived Observable `availableBooks$` that we will use to illustrate the subject.

-Next to this imagine we want to display this list and automatically update the view whenever the Observable emits a change in the books list.

 #### 👎🏼 Common pitfall

-Let's start by the bad way, this implementation has a memory leak.
+Let's start by the memory leak example, here the Observable is subscribed but we intentionally forgot cleaning the Subscription.

 ```ts
 @Component({